Home » Blog » Asia » Philippines » Ultimate Travel Guide to Banaue & Batad Rice Terraces: Stay, Eat, See

 I almost ate every day at Native Village Inn as they prepared the meals freshly and the curries were especially delicious.

-For other options in town, check out the infamous Las Vegas Lodge & Restaurant as they serve up very affordable and flavourful meals.
+For other options in town, check out the popular Las Vegas Lodge & Restaurant as they serve very affordable and flavourful meals.

-Or try the homely 7th Heaven's Café where proportions are big enough for sharing and staff is friendly plus you get a view overlooking town.
+Or try the homely 7th Heaven's Café where the proportions are big enough for sharing and the staff is friendly plus you get a view overlooking the town.

 Please note, this post may contain affiliate links, which means that – at absolutely no cost to you – we earn a small commission on sales generated through this website.
 We only recommend sites we actually use and thank you for your support!